CJMenart/MetadataRepresentationProject/axioms.md

 ## Intersections
 ![schema-diagram](schema-diagrams/Intersection.png)

-### Axioms (English)
+### Axioms
-* "A touchingIntersection has exactly one direction"
+* TouchingIntersection SubClassOf hasDirection exactly 1 Direction "A touchingIntersection has exactly one direction"
-* "A touchingIntersection has exactly one lane"
+* TouchingIntersection SubClassOf hasCardinality exactly 1 Cardinality "A touchingIntersection has exactly one lane"
-* "A touchingIntersection has exactly one cardinality"
+* TouchingIntersection SubClassOf inverse touchesIntersection exactly 1 Lane "A touchingIntersection has exactly one cardinality"
-* "A touchingIntersection has exactly one intersection"
+* TouchingIntersection SubClassOf inverse touchesLane exactly 1 Intersection "A touchingIntersection has exactly one intersection"
-* "A Scenario has exacty one intersection which is an Imaginary Intersection."
+* Scenario SubClassOf hasIntersection exactly one ImaginaryIntersection "A Scenario has exacty one intersection which is an Imaginary Intersection."

-### Axioms (Manchester)
-* TouchingIntersection SubClassOf hasDirection exactly 1 Direction
-* TouchingIntersection SubClassOf hasCardinality exactly 1 Cardinality
-* TouchingIntersection SubClassOf inverse touchesIntersection exactly 1 Lane
-* TouchingIntersection SubClassOf inverse touchesLane exactly 1 Intersection
-* Scenario SubClassOf hasIntersection exactly one ImaginaryIntersection

 ## Traffic Instruction Indicators
 ![schema-diagram](schema-diagrams/TrafficInstructionIndicator.png)

-### Axioms (English)
+### Axioms
-* "Traffic Instruction Indicator (TII) conveys a single traffic instruction"
+* Traffic Instruction Indicator (TII) SubClassOf conveys exactly 1 Traffic Instruction "Traffic Instruction Indicator (TII) conveys a single traffic instruction"
-* "Traffic Instruction Indicator (TII) has exactly one category of Restriction, Warning, or Info"
+* Traffic Instruction Indicator (TII) SubClassOf hasCategory exactly 1 Restriction/Warning/Info "Traffic Instruction Indicator (TII) has exactly one category of Restriction, Warning, or Info"
+* Traffic Sign DisjointWith Traffic Light
+* Traffic Light DisjointWith Road Marking
+* Traffic Sign DisjointWith Road Marking
+	"Traffic Lights, Road Markings, and Traffic Signs are all distinct types of TIIs."

+### Unneeded?
-* "Every Traffic Instruction Indicator is a PhysicalThing (but only some TIIs are Potential Obstacles)"
+* Traffic Instruction Indicator (TII) SubClassOf PhysicalThing "Every Traffic Instruction Indicator is a PhysicalThing (but only some TIIs are Potential Obstacles)"
-* "Every TII is exactly one of a Traffic Light, a Traffic Sign, or a Road Marking."
-* "TII can be restrictive"

-### Axioms (Manchester)
-* Traffic Instruction Indicator (TII) SubClassOf conveys exactly 1 Traffic Instruction
-* Traffic Instruction Indicator (TII) SubClassOf hasCategory exactly 1 Restriction/Warning/Info
-* Traffic Instruction Indicator (TII) SubClassOf PhysicalThing
 * Road Marking SubClassOf Traffic Instruction Indicator (TII)
 * Traffic Sign SubClassOf Traffic Instruction Indicator (TII)
 * Traffic Light SubClassOf Traffic Instruction Indicator (TII)
-* Traffic Sign DisjointWith Traffic Light
-* Traffic Light DisjointWith Road Marking
-* Traffic Sign DisjointWith Road Marking

 ## Potential Obstacles
 ![schema-diagram](schema-diagrams/PotentialObstacle.png)

-### Axioms (English)
-* "A Position is always in at most 2 lanes."
-* "The position of a potentialObstacle can be exactly one onLane, rightOfLane, leftOfLane"
-* "If the Position of a PotentialObstacle is not onLane any Lanes, that PotentialObstacle is not an Obstacle.
-Otherwise, it is."
-* "Motion has exactly one left/right relationship" (implicitly relative to the current road.)
-* "Motion has atleast one towardsLane"

-### Axioms (Manchester)
+### Axioms
 * Position SubClassOf onLane max 2 Lane
+	"A Position is always in at most 2 lanes."
 * RelToLane SubClassOf relation exactly 1 Left/Right/On
+	"The position of a potentialObstacle can be exactly one onLane, rightOfLane, leftOfLane"
 * Position SubClass relToLane exactly one RelToLane

 * RelToLane SubClass relToLane exactly one Lane

-* Motion SubClassOf direction exactly one Left/Right
+* Motion SubClassOf direction exactly one Left/Right "Motion has exactly one left/right relationship" (implicitly relative to the current road.)
 * Motion SubClassOf towardsLane min 1 Lane
+	"Motion has atleast one towardsLane"
+* (Missing Manchester)
+	"If the Position of a PotentialObstacle is not onLane any Lanes, that PotentialObstacle is not an Obstacle.
+Otherwise, it is."

 ### Rules
 * "If a Position is in two Lanes, then one of those two lanes is directRightOf the other."